- April 4, 2016

 About

-- Unique gameplay mechanic where players move by attacking enemies instead of jumping, providing a fresh take on platforming.
+- Unique gameplay mechanic where movement is based on attacking enemies, providing a fresh twist on platforming.

-- Beautiful graphics and fluid animations enhance the overall experience, making it visually appealing.
+- Beautiful artwork and fluid animations enhance the overall experience, making it visually appealing.

 - Challenging yet rewarding gameplay with a good difficulty curve, allowing for both casual play and speedrunning opportunities.

-- A sudden spike in difficulty in the final levels can be frustrating and may discourage some players.
+- A sudden spike in difficulty in the final levels may frustrate players and disrupt the overall pacing.

 “This one surpassed my expectations with crisp animations, great sound effects, and a smooth curve of difficulty when adding new mechanics and increasing puzzle difficulty.”